hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/hpc-modules.md

 ### Scientific Software Management

 Our scientific software stack, available via module files are mainly build with EasyBuild.
 This tool helps us to install and maintain software packages and recycle existing installation procedures.
 There are plenty of install instructions available [EasyBuild/Easyconfigs](https://github.com/easybuilders/easybuild-easyconfigs), which can be installed also in the user space with low effort, see [Installing Custom Software](installing-custom-software.md)

+### Custom modules

+Modules are able to define the users environment.
+This includes accessibility to software packages, including settings for libraries and setting environment variables.

+On UBELIX we use LMOD.
+Therewith, lua as well as TCL modules can be used.